 As you can see, there are quite a few techniques to approach the how to download pictures from Instagram problem.
-You can use CleanShot X for photos, Capto for videos, edit a few at a time with PhotoBulk, and upload using Uplet.
+You can use CleanShot X for photos, Capto for videos, and edit a few at a time with PhotoBulk.
 These tools really offer you the best Instagram workflow on Mac.

-Best of all, PhotoBulk, Uplet, Grids, CleanShot X, and Capto are available to you absolutely free for seven days via Setapp, a platform with more than 190 outstanding Mac apps for practically anything you want help with during your day.
-Try them all today at no cost and see how software can really power up your life!
+Best of all, PhotoBulk, CleanShot X, and Capto are available to you absolutely free for seven days via Setapp, a platform with more than 220 outstanding Mac and iPhone apps for practically anything you want help with during your day.